MorrisMA/M65C02A/README.md

     user mode routines.
 (Note: A 6502/65C02 program will stay in the kernel mode unless bit 5 (kernel mode) of the PSW on the system stack is cleared when an rti instruction is performed.
-On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors.)
+On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors.);

     (8)     M65C02A core provides automatic support for stacks greater than 256 bytes.
 This feature is automatically activated whenever stacks are allocated